Hexagram 50 · ䷱

 Spilled meal means how can he be trusted?

-The cauldron has yellow handles, golden carrying rings.
+The ting has yellow handles, golden carrying rings.
 Perseverance furthers.

 Small Image